The Process of Receiving a Settlement Check in Florida

 The Insurance Company Sends a Check to Your Lawyer

-As stated above, Florida law requires that the insurance company issue a check within 20 days after the settlement of a claim.
+How long to get settlement check after signing release?
+As stated above, Florida law requires that the insurance settlement check is issued within 20 days after the settlement of a claim.
 However, it could take several weeks to receive your funds once your attorney receives the settlement check.

 Steps your attorney must take after receiving a settlement check include: